 - 1 tbsp brown sugar

 - Chop cauliflower into florets and pulse in blender/food processor and set aside.
-(I use a Ninja blender which I highly recommend!)
+(I use a Ninja blender after checking out the vitamix vs ninja.)

 - Heat up wok or large frying pan on medium and add sesame oil.